ymndoseijin/zilliam/README.md

 - a$k: grade projection
 - %a: undual

-It generates SIMD operations for any generic Clifford algebra for all these operations, and any generic type as well:
+It generates SIMD operations for any generic Clifford algebra for all these operations, and for any generic type as well:

 ```zig
 const Alg = Algebra(i32, 2, 1, 1);